FayaadAbrahams/FayaadAbrahams/README.md

 - 🔭 I’m currently working on Robotics and Process Automation (RPA) for DigiBlu!
 - 📚 I’m currently learning C# and Angular Frameworks!
 - 📫 How to reach me: 218221630@mycput.ac.za
-- 🏃‍♂️ Fun fact: I'm studying at CPUT for my diploma in ICT for my final year!
+- 🏃‍♂️ Fun fact: I've studied at CPT for my diploma in ICT - I currently am pursuing an Advanced Diploma as well!